Colombia's FARC candidate out of presidential race due to ill health

 Londono canceled campaigning last month after his motorcade was pelted with tomatoes and eggs by angry protesters.

-"The surgery which took place yesterday, combined with already discussed features of the electoral campaign, has led us to decline our presidential aspirations," FARC senate candidate Ivan Marquez told journalists, reading from a statement.
+"The surgery which took place yesterday, combined with already discussed features of the electoral campaign, has led us to decline our presidential aspirations," FARC senate candidate Ivan Marquez said, reading from a statement.

-Marquez said the group was open to backing a presidential candidate from a different party, so long as that person supports the peace deal.
+Marquez said the group was open to backing a presidential candidate from a different party if that person supports the peace deal.

 Seventy-four FARC candidates for the lower and upper house of Congress will run in legislative elections on Sunday.
-The group is guaranteed ten seats in the body through 2026 under the terms of the peace deal but has said it hopes to win more.
+The group is guaranteed 10 seats in the body through 2026 under the terms of the peace deal.

 The Shaio clinic said in a statement Londono is under observation and had also been suffering a pulmonary sickness and an obstructed cerebral artery.